empriselab/RCRemote/README.md

 In the Server branch, you will see a python file named: *example_kinova_gen3_move.py* which is the example file to show how to import WebSocket and robot command to Unity, **you can copy this file directly to *RCareWorld/pyrcareworld/pyrcareworld/demo/examples/*** or learn the stategies in the file to control robots in any other unity executable file.

 ##### 2. Client Setup
-About the client, first you have to find **a macbook/iMac** which can install Xcode 11.0 or higher, Xcode is used to build iOS software which uses Swift language, After you install the Xcode 11.0 or higher, command:
+About the client, first you have to find **a macbook** which can install Xcode 11.0 or higher, Xcode is used to build iOS software which uses Swift language, After you install the Xcode 11.0 or higher, command:
 ```
 git clone https://github.com/empriselab/RCRemote.git
 git checkout Software